melikechan/melikechan.io/README.md

-# melikechan's personal website
+# melikechan's website

-This repository is contains the source code of my website.
+This repository contains the source code of my website.
 Even though it has still **a lot of work**.

 ## TODO list